 IFRS will require increased financial statement disclosures.
-Although IFRS uses a conceptual framework similar to Canadian GAAP, difference in accounting policies will still need to be addressed.
+Although IFRS uses a conceptual framework similar to Canadian GAAP, differences in accounting policies, if any, will still need to be addressed.

 We are currently assessing the impact IFRS will have on our consolidated financial statements and established a changeover plan to convert to the new standards.